September Adopt-a-Beach™ Event

 Be a lead volunteer: Play a lead role in the cleanup by coordinating a cleanup in your area.

 History of Beach Sweep with Great Lakes Aquarium

 For 16 years, Great Lakes Aquarium has served as state coordinator for Ocean Conservancy’s International Coastal Cleanup (ICC), known locally as Minnesota Beach Sweep.
 We are honored to have worked with so many of you to gather data and debris from local waterways.
 Whether you have participated for a year or more than a decade, you have made a positive difference in our community.
 Thank you.

-This year, we are delighted to welcome the Alliance for the Great Lakes as the new coordinator of Minnesota Beach Sweep.
+In 2013, we were delighted to welcome the Alliance for the Great Lakes as the new coordinator of Minnesota Beach Sweep.
 The Alliance for the Great Lakes has an outstanding track record in coordinating cleanup and beach monitoring programs throughout the Great Lakes region.
 In addition to engaging thousands of volunteers annually in their year-round Adopt-a-Beach™ program on all five Great Lakes, the Alliance is the state coordinator for the annual ICC event in IL, IN, MI and WI.
 The role of state coordinator for Minnesota is a natural fit for their organization, and the transition enables the Aquarium to focus more energy and resources on our growing community outreach and education programs.

 Curriculum related to marine debris:

 Cooperative Clean-up kit for grades 3-5 available for lend free of charge from Great Lakes Aquarium.
 Call 218-740-2027 to find out more.